 In 2008, the State authorized the formation of the State Home Foreclosure Prevention Project (SHFPP) in response to the foreclosure crisis.
 State statute requires that all parties who wish to initiate a foreclosure against a home in North Carolina remit a \$75 fee to the Agency.
-The fees collected are used to counsel and/or provide legal assistance to homeowners who are at risk of foreclosure.
+The fees collected are used to counsel and/or provide legal assistance to homeowners at risk of foreclosure.
 Any excess funds are allocated to the North Carolina Housing Trust Fund (HTF) annually.
-SHFPP transferred \$59,000 to the HTF for fiscal year 2017.
-Funds in the amount of \$2,197,000 were received and recorded as Program income/fees under Agency Programs.
-Expenses of \$1,284,000 related to SHFPP are reflected in Nonfederal program expense.
-During fiscal year 2017, the Agency earned fees of \$859,000 for the administration of this program.
+SHFPP transferred \$140,000 to the HTF for fiscal year 2018.
+Funds in the amount of \$2,027,000 were received and recorded as Program income/fees under Agency Programs.
+Expenses of \$1,140,000 related to SHFPP are reflected in Nonfederal program expense.
+During fiscal year 2018, the Agency earned fees of \$751,000 for the administration of this program.

 Housing Trust Fund Programs The North Carolina Housing Trust and Oil Overcharge Act created the HTF and the North Carolina Housing Partnership (Housing Partnership).
-The purpose of the

-HTF is to increase the supply of decent, affordable, and energy-efficient housing for residents of the State with low and moderate incomes.
+The purpose of the HTF is to increase the supply of decent, affordable, and energy-efficient housing for residents of the State with low and moderate incomes.
 The Housing Partnership is responsible for developing policy for the operation of most programs within the HTF.
 The Agency staff provides services to the Housing Partnership and administers the HTF programs.
-The Agency received State appropriations in the amount of \$47,660,000 for the year ended June 30, 2017.
+The Agency received State appropriations in the amount of \$11,609,000 for the year ended June 30, 2018.
 Of this amount, \$7,660,000 is a recurring appropriation that is used to make loans and grants under the HTF programs.
-The remaining \$40,000,000 nonrecurring appropriation includes \$20,000,000 for WHLP and \$20,000,000 for the Disaster Recovery Act of 2016.
+The remaining \$3,949,000 nonrecurring appropriation is for WHLP.
 State appropriations are reported in Non-Operating Revenues (Expenses) in the accompanying financial statements.

-In fiscal year 2016, the Agency received \$5,520,000 from the North Carolina Department of Health and Human Services (DHHS) for the Community Living Housing Fund (CLHF), which was appropriated by the General Assembly in fiscal year 2017 and is reported in State grants received.
-Additional funds for CLHF in the amount of \$4,221,000 were received and recorded as Deferred state grant in Deferred Inflows of Resources.
+In fiscal year 2017, the Agency received \$4,221,000 from the North Carolina Department of Health and Human Services (DHHS) for the Community Living Housing Fund (CLHF), which was appropriated by the General Assembly in fiscal year 2018 and is reported in State grants received.
+Additional funds for CLHF of \$3,961,000 were received and recorded as Deferred state grant in Deferred Inflows of Resources.
 These funds will only be available for disbursement upon appropriation by the General Assembly.
+Also included in State grants received is \$16,051,000 for WHLP, which constitutes the remainder of the \$20,000,000 in WHLP funding the Agency received in fiscal year 2018.
+These funds were provided by a State settlement with Moody's Corporation, Moody's Investor's Services, Inc. and Moody's Analytics, Inc. to resolve allegations regarding their business practices.

-Federal and State Programs The Agency administers seven federal programs.
-Of the Agency's federal programs, the Section 8 programs, the Hardest Hit Fund (HHF), and the HOME Investment Partnerships Program (HOME) represent 54%, 33%, and 9% of federal expenditures, respectively.
+Federal and State Programs The Agency administers eight federal programs.
+Of the Agency's federal programs, the Section 8 programs, the Hardest Hit Fund (HHF), and the HOME Investment Partnerships Program (HOME) represent 58%, 27%, and 13% of federal expenditures, respectively.
 The Agency receives a fee for administering these programs.
-The HOME Program is matched with State funds appropriated by the General Assembly; in fiscal year 2017, \$3,000,000 of HOME Match funds were received.
+The HOME program is matched with State funds appropriated by the General Assembly; in fiscal year 2018, \$3,000,000 of HOME Match funds were received.